-Lawcover's focus in this first year of reporting on modern slavery is understanding our intersections with modern slavery risk across our value chain and identifying opportunities to enhance existing risk management policies and process to embed modern slavery risk considerations.
+Lawcover's focus in this second year of reporting on modern slavery is to further develop our understanding of our intersections with modern slavery risk across our value chain and identify opportunities to enhance existing risk management policies and process to embed modern slavery risk considerations.
 In future reporting periods, Lawcover will be better positioned to assess the effectiveness of these actions.